Planning on driving to other countries in the EU in the near future?

 2. A Green Card

+In addition to the IDP you will need proof of insurance.
 A motor insurance ‘Green Card’ is an internationally-recognised document that acts as proof that a driver is insured to drive abroad.
 This can be requested from the insurer, usually about a month before you intend to travel.

 Make sure your Green Card is valid for all countries you plan to visit and ensure that it has a minimum of 15 days’ cover left on it.